git-gabri/RC-adc/README.md

 # RC-adc
-RC based Analog to Digital Converter
+RC based Analog to Digital Converter.
+See PDF file for further details.